 Fact sheet - The GIPA Act: Agency systems, policies and practices - guidance for principal officers

-NSW Public sector operating environments
+NSW public sector operating environments

 In the context of cluster arrangements, principal departments may institute arrangements to exercise responsibilities under a devolved model in which a central ‘GIPA unit’ coordinates processes for dealing with and deciding GIPA access applications.
-Within cluster arrangements, government information can be held in different electronic information systems accessed by different business units.
+Within cluster arrangements, government information can be held in different electronic information management systems accessed by different business units.
 These arrangements require local business units to perform GIPA Act functions under delegation or authorisation by the principal officer of the agency.
 In particular, local business units may have responsibility for conducting searches for the information sought by a GIPA access applicant.

 To ensure principal officers are able to confidently uphold their responsibilities under the GIPA Act, a devolved model must be well supported by leadership, investment in training, systems and processes including assurances and certifications.

 In exercising responsibilities under the GIPA Act, agencies have statutory obligations to:

 - interpret and apply the Act to further its objects, including to open government information up to the public

 - exercise discretion to facilitate and encourage, prompt access to government information, at the lowest reasonable cost

 - uphold the general principles of open government information.